Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 Introducing a process to rotate eligible validators provides fresh opportunities for new nodes to participate in consensus as voting committee members.
 Randomly shuffling validators underpins both network security and community growth, aligning with the broader goals of decentralized security and equitable participation.

 ## Specification
-##### Handshake

-The handshake is permissionless.
-[NVVs](#non-voting-validators-nvvs) initiate contact with known validators to subscribe to the latest consensus.
-The handshake involves exchanging network information to establish peer connections.

 ### Committees